Fourqui/tv/README.md

 - For a donation I can create a hard-to-find logo or skip the queue for a specific country/network of your own choice and provide the logo's in high quality, pm for more info.

 - The list is free for personal use.
-Please refference my work for any re-distribution.
+Please reference my work for any re-distribution.
 It's forbidden to sell the logos to 3rd party or use them in any illegitimate way.
 I do not take responsibility for what you do with the logos.

 - I do not own the logos.
 All the logos in the project do not have copyright on them but instead they are trademarked and with Creative Commons ShareAlike licenses.
-PM me if you wish to remove/change a logo you own or submitt your logo.
+PM me if you wish to remove/change a logo you own or submit your logo.

 - At some point in the future I plan to upload logos in SVG.
 This is not high priority right now.